marcol-create/ANSYS_Chassis_Automation/README.md

 ---

-## Panel Meshing

-🔵 **Panel Meshing:** The chassis panel mesh is intentionally left to the user.
-Before running the ACP scripts, generate the chassis mesh using the element size/coarseness appropriate for your analysis.

----

 ## Important Notes

 - Both `acp_full_setup.py` and `acp_solid_models.py` are designed to build the ACP model from scratch.
 Run each script **once** on a clean ACP model.